framptonjs/frampton.js/README.md

 // Filter values
 const greaterThanFive = sig2.filter((val) => val > 5);

-// How changes is implemented
+// You can also compare the current value against the next to decide if you want
-const changes = sig2.filterPrevious((prevValue, nextValue) => {
+// the signal to update.
+How changes is implemented const changes = sig2.filterPrevious((prevValue, nextValue) => {
   return prevValue !== nextValue;
 });